YinLiLin/CMplot/README.md

         highlight.text.col=c("red","blue","green"),threshold=0.05/nrow(pig60K),threshold.lty=2,
         amplify=FALSE,file="jpg",memo="",dpi=300,file.output=TRUE,verbose=TRUE,width=14,height=6)
 #Note:
-the order of 'highlight.text' must be consistent with 'highlight' highlight.text.cex: value or vecter, control the size of added text highlight.text.font: value or vecter, control the font of added text highlight.text.xadj: value or vecter, -1, 0, 1 limited, control the position of text around the highlighted SNPs,
+'highlight', 'highlight.text', 'highlight.text.xadj', 'highlight.text.yadj' could be vector or list, if it is a vector, all traits will use the same highlighted SNPs index and text, if it is a list, the length of the list should equal to the number of traits. the order of 'highlight.text' must be consistent with 'highlight' highlight.text.cex: value or vecter, control the size of added text highlight.text.font: value or vecter, control the font of added text highlight.text.xadj: value or vecter or list for multiple traits, -1, 0, 1 limited, control the position of text around the highlighted SNPs,
                      -1(left), 0(center), 1(right)
-highlight.text.yadj: value or vecter, same as above, -1(down), 0(center), 1(up)
+highlight.text.yadj: value or vecter or list for multiple traits, same as above, -1(down), 0(center), 1(up)
 ```

 </p>